-9 Grants should be made available for utility upgrades and conversions Revised CIP (Table 2, Appendix B) The 'Building Repair & Renovation' program includes utility upg 10 Reduce DC grant from 100% to 50% Revised CIP (Table 2, Appendix B) Disproportionate funding compared to other grants (approx. \$9, to \$5,000 for other grants) 11 There should be a higher maximum dollar amount allocated to the Signage Improvement grant Revised CIP (Table 2, Appendix B) Signage and awnings are likely cost more than \$3,000 to upgra 12 Explain why the programs fund Trent- Severn lands No change; explained Funding is for private property - not for Parks Canada property 13 Businesses that allow pop-ups (i.e. in parks or sidewalks) should not be eligible for funding No change; explained Pop-ups provide an alternative to traditional retail establishmen seasonal events and festivals, and can stimulate economic dev 14 Explain the Heritage Conservation grant applicable areas Revised CIP (Appendix B) Heritage Conservation program is available for designated prop Heritage District.
+9 Grants should be made available for utility upgrades and conversions Revised CIP (Table 2, Appendix B) The 'Building Repair & Renovation' program includes utility upgrades for improved energy efficiency 10 Reduce DC grant from 100% to 50% Revised CIP (Table 2, Appendix B) Disproportionate funding compared to other grants (approx. \$9,000 per residential unit compared to \$1,500 to \$5,000 for other grants) 11 There should be a higher maximum dollar amount allocated to the Signage Improvement grant Revised CIP (Table 2, Appendix B) Signage and awnings are likely cost more than \$3,000 to upgrade (anecdotal, but reasonable) 12 Explain why the programs fund Trent- Severn lands No change; explained Funding is for private property - not for Parks Canada property 13 Businesses that allow pop-ups (i.e. in parks or sidewalks) should not be eligible for funding No change; explained Pop-ups provide an alternative to traditional retail establishments, encourage new business, entrepreneurs, seasonal events and festivals, and can stimulate economic development 14 Explain the Heritage Conservation grant applicable areas Revised CIP (Appendix B) Heritage Conservation program is available for designated properties as well as for properties within a Heritage District.
 Eligibility is not limited to Focus Areas.
-15 Explain the criteria for how loan terms and interest are determined; how the fund distribution process operates No change; explained The CIP is a long-term policy document that provides the overal programs, a subsequent report will be presented to Council des conditions.
-Funding terms and conditions are to be discussed d between the applicant and City staff.
-A successful loan applican Agreement with the City, complete with terms and conditions, p 16 Loans are not as attractive as grants No change; explained Loans have been included in the CIP to provide a full range of f owners may not be eligible for loans from traditional financial in 17 The minimum loan amount should be reduced from \$10,000 No change; explained The CIP suggests but doesn't establish a minimum.
-Works that threshold may not achieve the City's overall objectives for approace amended by Council following monitoring and reporting on inter- 18 Explain whether the tax rebate is limited to the difference between pre- and -post values No change; explained Yes 19 Define 'façade' Revised CIP (Appendix B) Added clarity to distinguish front, side and rear façades 20 Explain how energy efficiency will be measured (i.e. in \$ or KWh) Revised CIP (Appendix B) KWh 21 Establish Key Performance Indictors (KPIs) that Council can use to measure success of programs No change; explained Section 7.4 contains examples of measureable criteria that can CIP programs
+15 Explain the criteria for how loan terms and interest are determined; how the fund distribution process operates No change; explained The CIP is a long-term policy document that provides the overall framework.
+Like other City financial programs, a subsequent report will be presented to Council describing funding options, specific terms and conditions.
+Funding terms and conditions are to be discussed during a required pre-consultation meeting between the applicant and City staff.
+A successful loan applicant will be required to enter into a Loan Agreement with the City, complete with terms and conditions, prior to receiving funds.
+16 Loans are not as attractive as grants No change; explained Loans have been included in the CIP to provide a full range of financial tools.
+Some property and business owners may not be eligible for loans from traditional financial institutions, but can meet the City's criteria.
+17 The minimum loan amount should be reduced from \$10,000 No change; explained The CIP suggests but doesn't establish a minimum.
+Works that cost below the recommended minimum threshold may not achieve the City's overall objectives for appreciable changes.
+The financial terms can be amended by Council following monitoring and reporting on interest and uptake.
+18 Explain whether the tax rebate is limited to the difference between pre- and -post values No change; explained Yes 19 Define 'façade' Revised CIP (Appendix B) Added clarity to distinguish front, side and rear façades 20 Explain how energy efficiency will be measured (i.e. in \$ or KWh) Revised CIP (Appendix B) KWh 21 Establish Key Performance Indictors (KPIs) that Council can use to measure success of programs No change; explained Section 7.4 contains examples of measureable criteria that can be used to determine the effectiveness of CIP programs

-IV HOUSEKEEPING (2) 1 Monk Road mislabelled Revised CIP (Section 4.0) Typographic 2 Bolton Street mislabelled Revised CIP (Section 7.1) Typographic
+IV IV HOUSEKEEPING (2) 1 Monk Road mislabelled Revised CIP (Section 4.0) Typographic 2 Bolton Street mislabelled Revised CIP (Section 7.1) Typographic